 Surrounded by landscapes that are steeped in Roman history, Hadrian's Wall Country and the beautiful, historic towns of Hexham and Corbridge will never disappoint!
 There’s so much to see and do in this area that you’ll need more than just a day to explore.
-Whether you’ve spent a morning learning about Hexham’s history or an afternoon venturing along Hadrian’s Wall, our holiday cottages will help to ensure you get the rest you deserve when night falls.
+Perhaps visit over a long weekend or as a family during school holidays, like February half term.
+Whether you’ve spent a morning learning about Hexham’s history or an afternoon venturing along the wall, our Hadrian's Wall holiday cottages will help to ensure you get the rest you deserve when night falls.

 The popular and attractive riverside market town of Hexham is rich in history dating back to the 1300s when the Vikings came a-calling!
 Located on the south banks of the River Tyne in beautiful Hadrian’s Wall country, the town centre boasts picturesque winding streets with the remarkable Hexham Abbey at its hub.
 With an array of parks scattered throughout the charming town, galleries aplenty, a raft of outdoor activities and a number of historical sites waiting to be explored, there’s no shortage of things to do in Hexham.
 There is also a superb range of shops, restaurants, bars, bistros and coffee houses when you need to refuel.